Insight: Zombie borrowers haunt China's shadow banks

 The finding offers a possible explanation for the growing disconnect between lending and growth in China.
 Many analysts have expressed concern that the so-called "credit intensity" of Chinese growth is increasing.
 Ever more borrowing is required to produce the same amount of economic output.
 But no one is sure why.

-Rising credit intensity is exacerbating the huge buildup of debt in China's financial system since Beijing launched its credit-fueled 4 trillion yuan stimulus plan in 2008.
+Rising credit intensity is exacerbating the huge buildup of debt in China's financial system since Beijing launched its credit-fueled 4 trillion yuan ($650 billion) stimulus plan in 2008.

 Much of that money flowed into infrastructure, real estate, and new manufacturing capacity.
 Reuters found that local governments, property developers, and industries suffering from surplus capacity together account for about 70 percent of trust loans granted in 2012.